 PBRN Structure and Leadership

 PBRN structures.
 Unaware of the benefits of the PBRNs, both academic and social work practice organizations may be hesitant to adopt a new approach to problem solving (Pinto, Spector, & Rahman, 2019).
 PBRNs have been developed in many forms (for a review see Davis, Keller, et al., 2012), including differences in member composition (single versus multispecialty), affiliation (non-profits, health systems, academic institutions), size (number of members, locations, geographic regions), and organizational structure (community meetings, steering committees, executive leadership).
 The degree that the community is involved and the data structures are often dependent on funding for various projects.
-There are several common elements to the structures of PBRNs (Westfall et al., 2019; Kelly et al., 2015a, Hayes & Burge, 2012): (1) a mission statement; (2) selection of an overall leader (preferably a practitioner); (3) support staff to execute research tasks (post-doctoral fellow, research assistant); (4) a board or mechanisms within agencies to gather feedback (steering committee, client advocacy groups, stakeholder boards); and (5) a set of tools or processes that are used to disseminate findings within agencies.
+There are several common elements to the structure of PBRNs (Westfall et al., 2019; Kelly et al., 2015a, Hayes & Burge, 2012): (1) a mission statement; (2) selection of an overall leader (preferably a practitioner); (3) support staff to execute research tasks (post-doctoral fellow, research assistant); (4) a board or mechanisms within agencies to gather feedback (steering committee, client advocacy groups, stakeholder boards); and (5) a set of tools or processes that are used to disseminate findings within agencies.
 PBRNs tend to expand in scope over time, initially focusing on every day issues and gradually growing to take on more difficult projects with more involved methods (e.g., building shared data systems, testing system level interventions [Godfrey, West, Holmes, Keppel, & Baldwin, (2018]).
 The flexibility of the model which allows stakeholders to adapt it to their context is part of its value.

 The Recovery Oriented Care Collaborative.
 Drawing on our experiences with the Recovery-Oriented Care Collaborative (ROCC), a PBRN focused on the integration of health and mental health services for the SMI population that was established in 2012 by four community-based mental health agencies (Kelly et al., 2015a), we will outline a structure and set of processes that we found useful.
 The ROCC consists of 4 community mental health agencies, Didi Hirsch Mental Health Services, Exodus Recovery, Mental Health America Los Angeles, and Pacific Clinics.
 These agencies collaborate with researchers at the Suzanne Dworak-Peck School of Social Work to develop research projects (www.roccpbrn.com).
 As of June 2019, the ROCC has completed data collection on 5 studies, published 4 manuscripts (Kelly et al., 2015a; 2015b; 2018; Pahwa, Dougherty, Kelly, Davis, Smith, & Brekke, in press), obtained 2 grants to support our network, and built collaborations and support with other mental health PBRNs in Ohio, Colorado, New York, and Washington.